By Dr Andrew Birnie

 It should be applied about 20 minutes before going out and then every two hours, or after swimming or towelling.

-The SPF50 has higher UVA protection than the 30.
+Moreover, the SPF50 has a higher UVA protection compared to SPF30.
 The star rating system is based on a ratio of UVA/UVB.
 Both are the maximum 5 stars, but as the UVB protection of the 50 is higher, the UVA is too.

 It means that after 20 minutes in the water the sunscreen retains 50% of its effectiveness (labelled SPF).
 Some sunscreens are labelled very water resistant, which means that they retain 50% of their effectiveness after 40 minutes.
 Given this, you can see it’s essential to reapply afterwards.
 The very water resistant products tend to be less cosmetically acceptable – very sticky – and thus not the ones to use daily, but are probably the best to use if spending long periods of time in the water e.g. a long session of surfing.

 It’s not correct to say that a cream is water proof.